-The Commissioner's Consumer Advocacy Program responds to approximately 7000 annually from individuals encountering difficulties with a variety of insurance-related issues.
+The Commissioner's Consumer Advocacy Program responds to more than 9,000 complaints annually from people encountering difficulties with a variety of insurance-related issues.
 Consumers submit complaints in writing, using mobile devices, and via an online portal.
 We also provide telephonic complaint services for individuals requesting reasonable accommodation.
 In 2016, the program also began a live-chat option for consumers.
-The program receives over 80 percent of consumer complaints and inquiries electronically.
+The program receives over 90 percent of consumer complaints and inquiries electronically.

-Additionally, the Commissioner has a formal agreement with the U.S. Department of Health and Human Services, Center for Medicare, and Medicaid Services (CMS) to forward Medicare Advantage and Prescription Drug Plan consumer complaints.
+Additionally, the Commissioner has a formal agreement with the U.S. Department of Health and Human Services, Centers for Medicare & Medicaid Services (CMS) to forward Medicare Advantage and prescription drug plan consumer complaints.
 Approximately 170 complaints are submitted annually.

-Improving Health Care Affordability and Access in Washington State provider networks for health insurance sold in the commercial market.
+Improving Health Care Affordability and Access in Washington State

+Protecting and sustaining the success of the ACA continues to be a high priority for the Commissioner, as well as the affordability of coverage for individuals, families, and employers purchasing health insurance coverage.
+The Commissioner's regulatory authority covers rates, forms, and consumer access to medical provider networks for health insurance sold in the commercial market.
 In addition to ensuring health insurance company compliance with annually revised federal regulations, the Commissioner established rules governing standards to meet and maintain provider network adequacy.
 The Commissioner responds to consumer complaints related to health care plans sold through the Exchange and cooperates with the Exchange in their responses.